akgm6/ai-pitch-deck-generator/README.md

 ### Backend
 npm run start:dev

-Ensure both services are running concurrently and communicating via appropriate endpoints.

-## Deployment Guide
-*Note: Backend deployment on Render may be unstable due to cold starts or API limitations.
-Ongoing troubleshooting is in progress.*
-### Frontend (Vercel)
-Link your GitHub repository in the Vercel dashboard Enable auto-deploy from the main branch
-Set environment variables under Project → Settings → Environment Push to main or click Redeploy to trigger new builds Backend (Render)
-Connect the backend repo to Render
-Set required environment variables
-Choose Node environment and specify build command: npm run start:prod

 ## Known Issues
-### Backend cold start delays may affect reliability
+- Backend cold start delays may affect reliability
-Gemini API quotas or key issues may block live slide generation Fallback to local server testing is advised in cases of deployment failure Export features may occasionally fail due to browser compatibility or size limitations
+- Gemini API quotas or key issues may block live slide generation
+- Fallback to local server testing is advised in cases of deployment failure
+- Export features may occasionally fail due to browser compatibility or size limitations

 ## Project Status
 This submission reflects the current completed version of SlideGenius.
 While deployment challenges remain unresolved, the core functionality, design system, and export capabilities are fully implemented and available in both development and hosted environments.

 ## Author
 Alexis Gordon-Martin — Full-stack Developer